owncloud/docs-client-ios-app/README.md

-# Client - iOS Documentation
+# Client - iOS App Documentation

 ## Building the Docs

 The iOS Client documentation is not built independently.
 Instead, it is built together with the [server documentation](https://github.com/owncloud/docs/).
-However, you can build a local copy of the iOS client documentation to preview changes you are making.
+However, you can build a local copy of the iOS App documentation to preview changes you are making.

 Whenever a Pull Request of this repo gets merged, it automatically triggers a full docs build.